Toowoombawest/ChurchWebsite/content/post/pewsheet2221.md

 #### Sentence

-> Bind up the broken-hearted, proclaim liberty to the captives and release to the prisoners, proclaim the year of the Lord’s favour, the day of vengeance of our God.
-Isaiah 61.1-2
+> And the Word became flesh and dwelt among us, and we have seen his glory, the glory as of a father’s only son, full of grace and truth.

 #### Prayer of the Day

-> Eternal God, you sent John the Baptist to prepare the way for the coming of your Son: grant us wisdom to see your purpose and openness to hear your will, that we too may prepare the way for Christ who is coming in power and glory to establish his rule of peace and justice; through  Jesus Christ our Judge and our Redeemer, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+> O God, glorious and faithful, you reveal the beauty of your face to those who seek you with a sincere heart: strengthen us in faith to embrace the mystery of the cross, and open our hearts to its transforming power, so that clinging in love to your will for us, we may walk as followers of your Son, Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen

 #### Next Sundays Bible Readings
-> * **First Reading**:  Zephaniah 3: 14 - 20
+> * **First Reading**:  Exodus 34.29-35
-> * **Second Reading**: Philippians 4: 4 - 7
+> * **Second Reading**:  2Corinthians 3.12-4.2
-> * **Gospel Reading**: Luke 3: 7 - 18
+> * **Gospel Reading**:  Luke 6.39-49
-> * **Psalm**: Song of Isaiah
+> * **Psalm**:  99

 ---